gabrielCarvalhoGit/CO2EnginePredictor/README.md

 Invoke-Expression(poetry env activate)
 ```

-3. Train the model using the following command:
+3. Train the model using the following command

 ```shell
 python src/train.py
 ```

-3. Start the Streamlit app using the following command:
+3. Start the Streamlit app using the following command

 ```shell
 streamlit run src/main.py